Surrogate-free machine learning-based organ dose reconstruction for pediatric abdominal radiotherapy: Materials Methods

 As aforementioned, the 300 plans used to cross-validate our approach were generated with an automatic sampling procedure (Sec.~\ref{sec:artificial-plan-generation}).
-To assess whether our results on artificial plans can be valid for clinically-used plans, we further evaluated our approach on an independent dataset for which clinical plans were crafted manually.
+To assess whether our results on artificial plans can be valid for clinically-used plans, we further observed whether errors obtained for an independent set of ten manually-crafted clinical plans were in line with the errors obtained in the validation of the artificial plans.

-For this validation, we trained ML models (as a reminder, one model per OAR - dose-volume metric combination) on the dataset using the 142 CTs and the 300 artificial plans, and evaluated their prediction accuracy on a separate set of five CTs each associated with two clinical plans.
-We gathered five clinical plans (three right-sided, two left-sided) for these five CTs.
+To realize the latter step, we trained ML models (as a reminder, one model per OAR - dose-volume metric combination) on the dataset using the 142 CTs and the 300 artificial plans, and reported their prediction errors on a separate set of five CTs associated with two clinical plans each.
+This was repeated ten times.

+We gathered five clinical plans (three right-sided, two left-sided) for the aforementioned five CTs.
 Under the supervision of an experienced pediatric radiation oncologist (B.V.
 Balgobind), two adapted versions of each plan were manually created that both had the isocenter in the middle of the fields.
 In one plan no block was used and in the other plan a block was introduced to protect part of the liver or spleen, depending on the plan side.
-Training (including 5-fold cross-validation to determine the best hyper-parameter settings) and validation were repeated ten times to account for the stochastic nature of GP-GOMEA.
-Averages and standard deviations were computed over these ten repetitions.